BigSoftVideo/DOTE/dotebase.md

 ### Changing the scope of an existing T-Clip

-The scope of a T-Clip can be adjusted using the `Edit Selection` button at the top of the Edit T-Clip box.
+The scope of a T-Clip (eg. from line X/character Y to line W/character Z) can be adjusted using the `Edit Selection` button at the top of the Edit T-Clip box.
 - Scroll to find the original clip.
 - Make a new selection for the scope of the T-clip by dragging the cursor from the onset to the offset character.
 - Click `APPLY NEW SELECTION` button.